Bryson Baugus

 Bryson Baugus is an American voice actor, who provides voices for English versions of Japanese anime series and video games.

 Biography

-Bryson Baugus primarily is known for his work as Pegasus Seiya in Knights of the Zodiac: Saint Seiya (2019) and the original 1986 anime series, Saint Seiya (2019 Sentai/Netflix dub); Shoyo Hinata in Haikyu!!; Bell Cranel in Is It Wrong to Try to Pick Up Girls in a Dungeon?; Falco Grice in Attack on Titan; Narumiya in Tsurune; Kaito Kirishima in Waiting in the Summer; Mitsuru in Darling in the FranXX; Takumi Aldini in Food Wars!: Shokugeki no Soma; Kimihito Kurusu in Monster Musume; Kanade Yuzuriha in Anonymous Noise; and many others.
+Bryson Baugus primarily is known for his work as Kakeru Miwa in Shikizakura, Pegasus Seiya in Knights of the Zodiac: Saint Seiya (2019) and the original 1986 anime series, Saint Seiya (2019 Sentai/Netflix dub); Shoyo Hinata in Haikyu!!; Bell Cranel in Is It Wrong to Try to Pick Up Girls in a Dungeon?; Falco Grice in Attack on Titan; Narumiya in Tsurune; Kaito Kirishima in Waiting in the Summer; Mitsuru in Darling in the FranXX; Takumi Aldini in Food Wars!: Shokugeki no Soma; Kimihito Kurusu in Monster Musume; Kanade Yuzuriha in Anonymous Noise; and many others.
 Baugus has a BFA in Acting/Directing at Sam Houston State University.
 Baugus voiced Yuga Ohdo in Yu-Gi-Oh!
 Sevens the sixth spin-off anime series in the Yu-Gi-Oh! franchise, this marks Baugus' first dubbed anime outside of both Sentai Filmworks and Texas.